statamic/v2-hub/README.md

 # Public Beta 1

 After nearly 3,000 commits, nearly a year of development, and nearly a swimming pool’s worth of coffee, we’re finally here!
 Thank you for being willing to try, test, and experiment with pre-release software.
+You are a neat person.

 ## Answers to questions you probably have